 Technologies Used: Modeling and Simulation Tools, Design of Experiments, Analyses, Verification, Validation and Accreditation

 SATRAK (v7) is the replacement for SATRAK (v6), a legacy DOS application.
 SATRAK generates ground site look angles and ground traces of earth orbiting satellites.
 The new version provides a modern and interactive graphical user interface (GUI) suited for current Windows operating systems.
 SATRAK (v7) was created using the Space Analysis INtegration Toolkit (SAINT), to demonstrate the complexity of tools that can be built and deployed with SAINT.
 The new version allows analysts to exercise various Astrodynamic Standards (SGP4 -Satellite General Perturbations 4, LAMOD - Look Angle Module, SimOrb - Orbit simulation, Decay - Satellite decay & lifetime using King-Hele, BLUE - Bob's Launch Update Ensemble, Sensor Coverage) and view the results on a 2D map, 3D globe, as plain text and/or as tabular data.
 The tabular data provides advanced sorting, filtering, and grouping capabilities as well as rules-based conditional formatting.
 An XY plotting tool was also integrated into SATRAK to evaluate changes to a particular satellite's orbit or to perform statistical analysis on the satellite catalogue using Two Line Element (TLE) data.
-In addition to the integrated 3D view in SATRAK, a NASA WorldWind plug-in has also been developed to show satellite orbits.
+SATRAK is available on the Air Force Enterprise Product List (EPL).

 Technologies used: .Net (C#), MVC, WinForms, XML, OpenGL

 The AFSPC Space Analysis division desired a net-centric web portal that would allow the Joint modeling and simulation communities the ability to record and share information about space and cyberspace models and simulations, provide access to an electronic library of studies and analysis associated with those models and simulations and to record and share authoritative information and data about space systems to include satellites, launch vehicles, missiles, space sites and space-related environmental information.
 The portal also includes a forum to assist collaboration within the national space community allowing users to exchange information about models/simulations and studies/analysis and to share practical experience gained from using those models/simulations.
-Other portal features include an events calendar, announcements/news page, file upload/download capabilities for the distribution of space specific software and/or data files, the ability to specify and mass email groups of users, and the means to perform portal/user administration on-line.
+Other portal features include an events calendar, announcements/news page, file upload/download capabilities for the distribution of space specific software and/or data files, the ability to specify and mass email groups of users, the ability to create and update CCB items through custom dashboards, and the means to perform portal/user administration on-line.

-SARP is deployed on the Unclassified but Sensitive Internet Protocol (IP) Router Network (NIPRNet), Secret Internet Protocol Router Network (SIPRNet), and soon on the Joint Worldwide Intelligence Communications System (JWICS).
+SARP is deployed on the Unclassified but Sensitive Internet Protocol (IP) Router Network (NIPRNet), Secret Internet Protocol Router Network (SIPRNet).

 GPS Operational Performance Mapping Availability Program (OPMAP)